christophershin/GDWYEAR2GAME/README.md

 1. Improvements

+A small improvement we made was changing the way the rim lighting shader looked as a bright green didn’t fit the environment.
+We changed it to a lighter blue so that it would match the colour of the water spouts.
+The other big improvement we made was to our build, where all the shaders are now present and working.

-I, Christopher Shin made improvements on the color correction as the one we had before wasn't working properly and looked a little drastic for this effect.
+I, Christopher Shin made improvements on the color correction as the one we had before wasn't working properly, as it didn't show in runtime and looked a little drastic for this effect.

 <img width="733" height="407" alt="ColorCorrectionCold" src="https://github.com/user-attachments/assets/91584aa1-2acb-49db-9130-7e7894e0fc3c" />